Frequently Asked Questions (FAQs)

 How many Hispanic or Latino workers have been fatally injured on the job?

-5 percent decrease from the 749 fatal injuries reported in the final 2011 data.
+the 749 fatal injuries reported in the final 2011 data.
 Fatal injuries incurred by Hispanic or Latino workers accounted

 More information on fatal occupational injuries incurred by foreign-born Hispanic or Latino workers can be found here.